 What is CORE?

-CORE (Compact Online Reference Encyclopedia) is a search index that incorporates and cross-references all of the ICAOS Rules, Advisory Opinions, Bench Book, Bylaws, Hearing Officer's Guide, Administrative Policies, Helpdesk Articles, White Papers, and Training Modules.
+CORE (Compact Online Reference Encyclopedia) is a search index that incorporates and cross-references all of the ICAOS Rules, Advisory Opinions, Bench Book, Bylaws, Hearing Officer's Guide, Administrative Policies, Helpdesk (Support) Articles, White Papers, and Training Modules.
 The interface makes it easy and intuitive to find all related information on a certain compact topic from the most useful documents and trainings published by ICAOS.

 How Does CORE Work?

 Each of the main document types has its own table of contents page, very similar to the Rules Step-By-Step page on the current ICAOS website.

 The most innovate part of CORE is the new search index built around the ICAOS legal documents and training modules.
 The index categorizes each piece of content from the various legal documents and training modules, and assigns them a weight based on contextual keyword matches.

 When a user types in a keyword or series of keywords, CORE will return the best matches for individual content types based on the occurrence of those keywords and related keywords in the document.